ucsd-cse29/fa24/src/week3/index.md

 course-specific account, you have to type the password.
 This can get a bit tedious and luckily there is a cool and interesting way to avoid this while still staying secure using SSH keys.

 - In your local terminal (the one you opened in VSCode), run `ssh-keygen`.
-This creates a private SSH key.
+This command will generate a pair of SSH keys for you, one public and one private.
 - Keep pressing `<Enter>` until the program shows some text it calls the "randomart image".
   - Note the path where the public key is saved (underlined below).
   - ![Image](../images/ssh_keygen.png)